st3vk/Sciences-Po/index.md

-# Welcome to Fix&Learn's GitHub 🙂
+# Welcome to Fix & Learn's GitHub 🙂

 We really lke GitHub, but we wanted to create a professional website for our project.